flowenol/4864P-tester/README.md

 # Hitachi 4864P-2 Memory Tester

 This is a Arduino sketch to test Hitachi [HM4864P-2](https://www.datasheets360.com/part/detail/hm4864p-2/2844863174925753224/) dynamic memory chips, used in some Commodore C64 boards.
-It was written using plain AVR-libc omitting the Arduino bootloader, mainly due to poor switching speed of Arduino's ```digitalWrite()``` (overhead up to 40 times slower) and 10us upper limit for HM4864P-2 RAS strobe.
+It was written using plain avr-libc omitting the Arduino bootloader, mainly due to poor switching speed of Arduino's ```digitalWrite()``` (overhead up to 40 times slower) and 10us upper limit for HM4864P-2 RAS strobe.

 ## Prerequisites